0xGojoArc/locked-in-SR/README.md

 Locking-in for two months to become Web3 Security Researcher.
 Work 15 hrs a day, No excuses!
 This is the way.
+This is a system, a system to set one's path towards betterment of oneself and web3 ecosystem.

 #### Nov and December 2024.